leonitousconforti/the-moby-effect/README.md

 ## Contributing and getting help

 Contributions, suggestions, and questions are welcome!
-I'll accept prs and look at issues/discussion here but if you want more direct and probably quicker communication you can find me in the [effect discord](https://discord.gg/effect-ts) as @leonitous
+I'll review prs and respond to issues/discussion here on GitHub but if you want more direct and probably quicker communication you can find me in the [effect discord](https://discord.gg/effect-ts) as @leonitous